Choose a tab above to find words that begin with that letter.

-1. to swing too hard to the point of negatively affecting the result 2. too long a backswing, usually thought of in terms of well beyond the point of the club's shaft being horizontal or parallel with the ground at the end of the backswing
+1. to swing too hard to the point of negatively effecting the result 2. too long a backswing, usually thought of in terms of well beyond the point of the club's shaft being horizontal or parallel with the ground at the end of the backswing

 Example: 1.
 Bill frequently will overswing, and gets wildly erratic results for his trouble.
 2. There have been a few successful players with an overswing -- Nancy Lopez and John Daly come